wrightben/math/Poker/Auto/README.md

   - [x] Is it necessary for auto play to have hands fold?
 No.
   - [x] Is it worthwhile to play the same hand using every player as the dealer.
 Only if betting is calculated.
     - [ ] How do intermediate likelihoods prevent the "inevitable" winning hand from actually winning?
-  - [ ] :sparkles Do the best hole cards usually become the winning hand if no one folds?</mark>
+  - [ ] :sparkles: Do the best hole cards usually become the winning hand if no one folds?</mark>
   - [ ] Is betting a "language" or is it "math"?
     - [ ] Other questions are about the players, and then, finally, about codifying the players.
 This is the only interesting modern question about the game.